tldr-pages/tldr/pages/common/psql.md

 `psql -h {{host}} -p {{port}} -U {{username}} -W {{database}}`

-- Execute a single command (sql or PostgreSQL-specific) against the given database.
+- Execute a single SQL query or PostgreSQL command on the given database.
 Note: useful in shell scripts:

 `psql -c '{{query}}' {{database}}`

-- Execute commands from a file against the given database:
+- Execute commands from a file on the given database:

 `psql {{database}} -f {{file.sql}}`